Top 100 Recent CVEs

 Why it's a problem:

-This vulnerability is a problem because it enables attackers to access, modify, or delete sensitive patient data, potentially leading to data breaches, identity theft, and other malicious activities, which can have serious consequences for the affected individuals and the organization responsible for the system.
+This vulnerability is a problem because it could allow attackers to access sensitive files without permission, potentially leading to data breaches, theft of sensitive information, or disruption of service, which can have serious consequences for the security and integrity of the system.

 Steps to mitigate: